Albert J. Raboteau: Career

-In 1982 Princeton University hired Raboteau, first as a visiting professor and then as full-time faculty.
-He was the Henry W. Putnam Professor of Religion.
+Princeton University hired Raboteau in 1982, eventually appointing him Henry W. Putnam Professor of Religion in 1992.
 His research and teaching focus on American Catholic history, African-American religions, and religion and immigration issues.
 He chaired the Department of Religion (1987–92) and also served as dean of the Graduate School (1992–93).
+During his professorship, he trained as graduate students Michael Eric Dyson, Eddie Glaude, and Judith Weisenfeld.
+The Christian Century called Raboteau the "godfather of Afro-religious studies".

-He received the university's MLK Day Lifetime Service Award (Journey Award) in both 2005 and 2006.

-In 2013 Raboteau retired but continued to teach as a professor emeritus.
+In both 2005 and 2006, Raboteau received the Princeton's MLK Day Lifetime Service Award (Journey Award) in both 2005 and 2006.
+Raboteau retired in 2013, but he continued to teach as a professor emeritus.
 He then studied "the place of beauty in the history of Eastern and Western Christian Spirituality."

 Later life

 In January 2021, Raboteau entered hospice care.
-He died on September 18, 2021 in Princeton, New Jersey, aged 78, due to Lewy body dementia.
+He died on September 18, 2021, in Princeton, New Jersey, aged 78, due to Lewy body dementia.

 Personal life

 In the late 20th century, Raboteau converted to Eastern Orthodoxy at a time of personal crisis and divorce from his first wife.
 At the time of his conversion, he took the name Panteleimon, a term for God meaning the "all merciful".
 As of 2002, he served as lay coordinator of Mother of God Joy of All Who Sorrow Orthodox Mission in Rocky Hill, New Jersey.

 He was married three times and had four children: Albert III, Charles, Martin, and Emily.